google/codeworld/RequirementChecker.md

 The input format inside the source code consists of REQUIRES or XREQUIRES comments, the high-level format of which is described in the next section.
-The output from the compiler consists of a `:: REQUIREMENTS ::` block.
+The output from the compiler consists of a `:: REQUIREMENTS ::` block, which is formatted and presented to the user by the environment.
 Finally, the most complex piece is the requirement specification language, described at the end.

 Requirement Comments
 --------------------